DCC0329/ChenchenDing.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: " Hi, I'm Chenchen Ding 👋"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# Hi, I'm Chenchen Ding 👋

 I am a Master's student in the **Environmental Observation & Informatics (EOI)** program at the **Nelson Institute for Environmental Studies, University of Wisconsin–Madison**.
 My work focuses on **remote sensing, geospatial data science, machine learning, and environmental monitoring**.